4 ways to be inclusive when interviewing au pairs

 4. Ask questions and be curious

-Australian host mom Jade has some simple but wise thoughts about being more inclusive: “Ask questions of those around you.
+Australian host mum Jade has some simple but wise advice on inclusion: “Ask questions of those around you.
 Be curious about other people's lives and take the time to listen to their stories.
-Doing just that goes a very long way.”
+That alone goes a very long way.”